DP-UG/Documentor/README.md

 open the URL about:config accepting all the warnings search for privacy.file_unique_origin
 Double click it to change it from true to false

+Older version of Internet Explorer will also work

+There is a sample file EXAMPLE.XML to see the results of an old DP application I wrote.